Mega mapping failure troubleshooting guide

 If

-XXX filename video frame rate setting is incorrect!appears- Please set the correct frame rate according to the GoPro collection specifications.
+XXX filename video frame rate setting error!appears- Please set the correct frame rate according to the GoPro Max configuration guide or GoPro Max2 configuration guide.

 Note

-If refreshing the page still does not pass the detection, you should recollect the data according to EasyAR's collection specifications.
+If refreshing the page still fails validation, you should recollect the data according to EasyAR's collection specifications.

 Mapping failure

-If you encounter Generation failed in the Block mapping status, you can check the Mapping failure report.
+If you see generation failed in the Block mapping status, you can view the mapping failure report.

 - If

-Check if the input file is corrupted (possibly due to abnormal shutdown or TF card recording lag during shooting) [Video error time: xx s]appears, you need to check if there are any abnormalities near the error time in the video. - If
+check if input files are corrupted (possibly due to abnormal shutdown or TF card recording lag during shooting) [error time: xx s]appears, check if there are abnormalities near the error time in the video. - If

-Check if the input file is corruptedappears, you need to play the collected video with a video player to check for any abnormalities. - If
+check if input files are corruptedappears, play the collected video with a video player to check for abnormalities. - If

-Server error, please try again laterappears, please wait for a while and try mapping again.
+server exception, try again laterappears, wait for a while and try mapping again.

 Tip

-If the mapping report shows Internal error, please provide feedback or the mapping report does not indicate any reason, please provide the mapping report to EasyAR staff.
+If internal error, please report appears in the mapping report or if the report shows no reason, please provide the mapping report to EasyAR staff.

 Note

-If the mapping report provides the video error time and your input consists of multiple video segments, please calculate the corresponding video error time point yourself.
+If the mapping report provides a video error time and your input consists of multiple videos, please calculate the corresponding video error time point yourself.

-Mobile phone mapping usually has a high success rate.
-If it fails, please check the following first:
+Mobile mapping usually has a high success rate.
+If it fails, first check:

-- Whether you stayed in the same place during collection
+- Whether you stayed in place during collection

-If the collection is confirmed to be correct but still fails, please provide the mapping report to EasyAR staff.
+If collection was correct but still failed, provide the mapping report to EasyAR staff.

-If you have completed the above self-check and confirmed that the data itself has no obvious quality issues (no screen distortion, no parameter errors), but mapping still fails, please follow the standard process below to provide feedback to the EasyAR team.
+If you have completed the self-check above and confirmed that the data itself has no obvious quality issues (no corruption, no parameter errors), but mapping still fails, please report to the EasyAR team following the standard process below.

-After identifying the real problem, please collect information and provide feedback in the following way, so the technical team can quickly locate and fix it:
+After identifying the real issue, collect information and report it as follows so the technical team can quickly locate and fix it:

 To help the technical team quickly locate the issue, please provide the following information:

-Mapping report: Download the mapping report in Mega Developer Center format, which includes the task ID, error messages, etc.
+Mapping report: download the mapping report in Mega development center format, which contains task ID, error messages, etc.

-Collection planning route map: Provide screenshots or videos of the collection plan to help identify the issue more quickly.
+Collection route plan: provide screenshots or videos of the collection plan to locate the issue faster.

 Package the above materials and send them to the EasyAR technical support contact.